CMSgov/design-system/rfcs/2021-11-22-design-tokens.md

    Looking at the [CSSStats for healthcare.gov/see-plans](https://cssstats.com/stats?url=healthcare.gov/see-plans), there are currently 29 color variations, many of which are nearly identical.
 Utilizing design tokens could bring this number down considerably and provide better brand consistency.

 2. **Organization** - By starting from the atomic level, we can use naming conventions for our tokens that are simple and specific to the variable they represent.
 By keeping these tokens separate from the systems they are utilized in, they can be managed as a discrete unit.
 Agreement on naming conventions of variables could eventually create parity between Sketch libraries, DS Sass variables, and future design and development tooling.
 3. **Interoperability** - Design tokens allow a huge amount of flexibility for both moving a design system to a new platform, or creating a new design system.
-Should an iOS/Android app ever be built, a new web application created, etc. That system would have a framework ready to utilize for its theming which would be consistent with the other brand applications.
+Should an iOS/Android app ever be built, a new web application created, etc. that system would have a framework ready to utilize for its theming which would be consistent with the other brand applications.
 4. **Opportunity for theming** - Decoupling design rules from the codebase allowing the transposition-ing of these static design decisions in various ways, i.e. theming/high contrast.
 By replacing all tokens in a system with new tokens you can essentially theme swap, assuming the consuming system is utilizing tokens at all levels appropriately.

 ## Risks